tjerkruyter/drupal-dd_cookiebar/Readme.md

 1. If you have satis.tamtam.nl already available in your composer.json file go to step 2.
 Otherwise add [satis](https://satis.tamtam.nl/) to your composer.json with the following command:
 `composer global config repositories.satis composer https://satis.tamtam.nl`
 2. Add dd_cookiebar to your project through:
-`composer require drupal/dd_cookiebar:0.1.0`
+`composer require drupal/dd_cookiebar:1.0.0`
 3. Enable the module with
 `drush en dd_cookiebar -y` and the default cookiebar markup will be automatically available in the page_bottom variable (html.html.twig)
 4. Copy dd_cookiebar/templates/dd-cookiebar.html.twig to your own theme templates folder and override the defaults to your own preference.
 Alternatively you can override the variables in through the [hook\_page\_bottom](https://api.drupal.org/api/drupal/core%21lib%21Drupal%21Core%21Render%21theme.api.php/function/hook_page_bottom/8.2.x)
+5. If you goto /admin/config/people/dept-cookie-settings in the admin interface you can attach the correct cookie PDF and set the correct cookie version
-5. You can disable or extend the default component assets with the *.libraries.yml file for example by adding the following to your THEME.libraries.yml:
+6. You can disable or extend the default component assets with the *.libraries.yml file for example by adding the following to your THEME.libraries.yml:

 ```yaml
 dd-cookiebar: